mvdamme/dbview_cti/README.md

 end
 ```

-`cti_create_view(class_name)` creates the necessary database view and triggers, and tells ActiveRecord to use the database view instead of the motor_vehicles table for
+`cti_create_view(class_name)` creates the necessary database view and triggers, and tells ActiveRecord to use the database view instead of the motor_vehicles table.
-objects of class MotorVehicle.

 The migrations for Car and MotorCycle are very similar: